NSombekke/Logic-LLM/blogpost.md

 | nl2spec in NL       | 26/36 (72.2%) | 17/36 (47.22%)| 19/36 (52.77%)     |

 ---
+*For intersecting Büchi automata, we use the following [spot](https://spot.lre.epita.fr/app/) model checking software.*

+The results presented in the table above demonstrate the effectiveness of using Large Language Models (LLMs) to parse natural language into Linear Temporal Logic (LTL) formulas.
+Notably, the "nl2spec original" approach, which works directly with predefined predicates, outperforms the "nl2spec in NL" approach, which extracts predicates from natural language sentences.
+This improvement can be attributed to the fact that predefined predicates provide a clear and concise representation of the relevant information, allowing the LLM to focus on understanding the relationships between them and generating the correct LTL formula.
-Our results demonstrate that GPT-4.0 is significantly more proficient at translating natural language to LTL formulas compared to GPT-3.
-Specifically, GPT-4.0 achieved an accuracy rate of 72.2% (26 out of 36), while GPT-3 achieved 47.22% (17 out of 36).
-This improvement suggests that GPT-4.0 has enhanced capabilities in understanding and processing natural language semantics, making it a more reliable tool for complex logical conversions.
+Our results show that GPT-4.o significantly outperforms GPT-3.5 in translating natural language to LTL formulas, achieving an accuracy rate of 72.2% (26 out of 36) compared to 47.22% (17 out of 36) for GPT-3.
+This suggests that GPT-4.0 has enhanced capabilities in understanding and processing natural language semantics, making it a more reliable tool for complex logical conversions.

-For intersecting Büchi automata, we use the following [spot](https://spot.lre.epita.fr/app/) model checking software.

 ###### Ambiguity